 A progress bar will start, wait till it completes.
 Generally, it will take 10-15 minutes.

 After completion, the ‘write successful’ dialog box will pop up on the screen.

 When the write is complete, it may show a few warnings.
 Like an unsupported file or ask you to format, ignore them.
-Just safely remove your memory card from the computer and insert it to your Raspberry Pi board.
+Just safely remove your memory card from the computer and insert it into your Raspberry Pi board.

-Connect power adaptor, desktop, mouse, and the keyboard.
+Connect the power adaptor, desktop, mouse, and keyboard.
 Your Raspberry Pi is ready for action.